It is also not unusual for people to mediate to agree on the grounds for their divorce.

 Why come to us?

-Over 80% of our mediation’s lead to an outcome that both people are positive about.
+Over 86% of our mediation’s lead to an outcome that both people are positive about.
+This means that both of you have found a settlement that you can both live with, which avoids the need for court intervention, which no one wants.
 All of our mediators are accredited with the Ministry of Justice to undertake Family Mediation in both financial and Children’s issues so you can be confident your in safe hands.

-Agreements reached in Family Mediation can be made legally binding, the Mediator will write up any agreements (proposals – MOU) you might reach in the mediation meetings and you can ask your solicitor (if you have one) to check if the agreements seem fair for you, which helps to give you confidence that you have made good decisions.
+Agreements reached in Family Mediation can be made legally binding, the Mediator will write up any agreed proposals into a memorandum of understanding, as well as drafting a financial statement in finance and divorce cases, which you can ask your solicitor (if you have one) to check if the agreements are fair for you, helping to give you confidence that you have made good decisions.

-If you are planning to get divorced in the future you can have your proposals set out in the MOU made legally binding which can be done by yourselves or with the help of a Solicitor and no one needs to attend court to do this.
+If you are planning to get divorced in the future you can have your proposals set out in the MOU and the Open Financial statement made legally binding which can be done by yourselves, or with the help of a Solicitor and thankfully no one needs to attend court to do this.

 If your eligible for Legal Aid this can also be funded by your Legal Aid certificate.
 Ask your Mediator who will explain to you how to do this.

-Family mediation is the best choice for separating couples who want to reach an agreement quickly, more effectively and without the expense and stress of Solicitors and courts.
+Family mediation is the best choice for separating couples who want to reach an agreement quickly, fairly and more effectively without the expense and stress of Solicitors and courts.